 Inheriting an IRA, whether a traditional or Roth account, comes with certain responsibilities.
 The rules for an inherited IRA depend on the specifics of your situation, as well as the deceased’s age and other circumstances.
 Unfortunately, you might have to make financial decisions about the account while dealing with your grief.
-Be sure to follow the government’s rules carefully, as there are a number of potential tax penalties or benefits that can apply to you and the IRA.
+Financial advisors work with beneficiaries to develop the best strategies.
+Let’s take a look at the government’s rules, and the number of potential tax penalties or benefits that can apply to you and the IRA.

-An individual retirement account, or IRA, is a tax-advantaged account designed for retirement savings.
+IRAs are tax-advantaged accounts designed for retirement savings.
 They can hold stocks, mutual funds, bonds and a variety of other financial products.
 Your money earns interest and grows, tax-free.
 Until you reach retirement age, you don’t pay income tax or capital gains tax on the money in the account.

 There are two major types of IRAs: traditional and Roth.
 With traditional IRAs, you contribute pre-tax earnings which are considered tax deductible.
 When you retire and start taking distributions from your IRA, those distributions will be taxed as income.
 For Roth IRAs, you contribute taxed income (and your contributions aren’t tax deductible) and when you retire, your withdrawals are tax-free.